CUBRID/cubrid-manual/en/sql/query/show.rst

 First_save_entry         VARCHAR(20)     First save entry for the transaction, display address pointer as 0x12345678 or NULL for 0x00000000.
 Tran_unique_stats        VARCHAR(20)     Local statistical info for multiple row. display address pointer as 0x12345678 or NULL for 0x00000000.
 Modified_class_list      VARCHAR(20)     List of dirty classes, display address pointer as 0x12345678 or NULL for 0x00000000.
-Num_new_files            INT             Number of new files created.
-Num_new_temp_files       INT             Number of new temp files created.
+Num_temp_files           INT             Number of temporary files.
 Waiting_for_res          VARCHAR(20)     Waiting resource.
 Just display address pointer as 0x12345678 or NULL for 0x00000000.
 Has_deadlock_priority    INT             Whether or not have deadlock priority.
 0 for No, 1 for Yes.
 Suppress_replication     INT             Suppress writing replication logs when flag is set.